theclubfoot/GC-FOOD-SITE/README.md

-# Burger Express 🍔
+# Golden Crust Burgers 🍔

-Welcome to Burger Express, your go-to destination for delicious burgers delivered right to your doorstep!
+Welcome to Golden Crust Burgers, your go-to destination for delicious burgers delivered right to your doorstep!
 This web application is designed to provide a seamless ordering experience, allowing customers to customize and order their favorite burgers with just a few clicks.

 ## Table of Contents